The Lone Star Tick: What to Know About the Tick that Causes a Red Meat Allergy

 Many people associate ticks with Lyme disease, but one particular tick that has become more prevalent in the Northeast — the lone star tick — transmits bacteria that could lead to another condition: a meat allergy.

 Previously a southern-state dweller, this species of tick has moved north in recent years thanks to warming temperatures.
 The lone star tick is unique in that it can transmit a molecule that causes alpha-gal syndrome, a food allergy to red meat.
-An analysis of test results from 2010 to 2018 found over 34,000 documented cases of alpha-gal syndrome in the United States.
+Between 2010 and 2022, according to the Centers for Disease Control and Prevention (CDC), there were more than 110,000 suspected cases of alpha-gal syndrome identified in the United States.
+However, the CDC estimates 450,000 people might have been affected by the syndrome during that time but never sought medical care.

 Health Matters spoke with Dr. Brian Fallon, director of the Lyme and Tick-Borne Disease Research Center at Columbia and a psychiatrist with NewYork-Presbyterian/Columbia University Irving Medical Center, to discover more about the lone star tick, as well as how to detect and treat alpha-gal syndrome.